Elsa Schiaparelli: House of Schiaparelli (Maison Schiaparelli)

 Whilst in Paris, Schiaparelli—"Schiap" to her friends—began making her own clothes.
 With encouragement from Poiret, she started her own business, but it closed in 1926 despite favourable reviews.
 She launched a new collection of knitwear in early 1927 using a special double layered stitch created by Armenian refugees and featuring sweaters with surrealist trompe-l'œil images.
-Although her first designs appeared in Vogue, the business really took off with a pattern that gave the impression of a scarf wrapped around the wearer's neck.
+Although her first designs appeared in Vogue, the business really took off with a sweater that had a trompe l'oeil design of a bow knitted into the fabric.
 The "pour le Sport" collection expanded the following year to include bathing suits, ski-wear, and linen dresses.
 Schiaparelli added evening wear to her collections in 1931, using the luxury silks of Robert Perrier, and the business went from strength to strength, in 1935, culminating in a move from Rue de la Paix to acquiring the renowned salon of Louise Chéruit at 21 Place Vendôme, which was rechristened the Schiap Shop.
 Schiaparelli's 98-room salon and work studios occupied the distinguished Hôtel de Fontpertuis, built in the 17th century by Pierre Bullet.